-Bottom line, if you want to laugh while you learn, it's worth following.
+If you want to laugh while you learn, it's worth following.

 Procurement Leaders provides a distinctly global perspective.
-They're a worthy publication with a broad blog.
-Including articles on everything from what CPOs can do to drive change.
-To why future leaders must deliver digitalization to succeed in their role.
+They're a worthy publication with a broad blog including articles on everything from what CPOs can do to drive change to why future leaders must deliver digitalization to succeed in their role.

-They also offer a library of free resources, many of which include research heavy white papers/reports.
-For example, their research includes intriguing statistics on how leaders currently prioritize the digitization of procurement.
-And why "CPOs should invest more time with their junior staff who may be better able to identify trends and spot gaps in internal capabilities."
+They also offer a library of free resources, many of which include research-heavy white papers/reports.
+For example, their research includes intriguing statistics on how leaders currently prioritize the digitization of procurement and why "CPOs should invest more time with their junior staff who may be better able to identify trends and spot gaps in internal capabilities."

-Procurement Leaders also hosts some great webinars on topics such as the talent crisis in procurement.
-And how to effect sustainable change in your supply chain.
+Procurement Leaders also hosts some great webinars on topics such as the talent crisis in procurement and how to effect sustainable change in your supply chain.

 When you're looking to geek out on some quality strategic sourcing research, this is the perfect place to go.

-*Bonus* More Strategic Sourcing Thought Leaders
+More Strategic Sourcing Thought Leaders

 Below are some additional procurement publications (in no particular order) you might want to check out.